New York Excelsior

-The New York Excelsior (often stylized as NYXL) is an American professional Overwatch esports team based in New York City, New York.
-The Excelsior compete in the Overwatch League (OWL) as a member of the league's West region.
-Founded in 2017, the team is one of twelve founding members of the Overwatch League and is the first professional esports team to represent the city of New York.
-The franchise is owned by NYXL, which was founded under the name Andbox by venture capital fund Sterling.VC, supported by Sterling Equities.
-They also own XL2 Academy, an academy team for NYXL that competed in Overwatch Contenders.
+The New York Excelsior (often stylized as NYXL) was an American professional Overwatch esports team based in New York City, New York.
+The Excelsior competed in the Overwatch League (OWL) as a member of the league's West region.
+Founded in 2017, the team was one of twelve founding members of the Overwatch League and was the first professional esports team to represent the city of New York.
+The franchise was owned by NYXL, which was founded under the name Andbox by venture capital fund Sterling.VC, supported by Sterling Equities.
+They also owned NYXL Academy, an academy team for NYXL that competed in Overwatch Contenders.
+The team folded when the Overwatch League folded on January 23, 2024.

 Hyun-sang "Pavane" Yu was appointed the team's first head coach and led New York to two conference titles, all seven midseason tournament playoff appearances, midseason tournament titles, and a two-season playoff berths in his time from 2018 to 2019.
 NYXL missed the season playoffs for the first time in franchise history in the 2021 season.